a11yfirst/drupal-module/README.md

 Heading button highlights but doesn’t show ✓ for selected level.

-All menubutton/richcombo styles are different from [A11yFirst’s sample](https://a11yfirst.library.illinois.edu/demo/distribution/custom/a11yfirst.html).
+All button and dialog styles are different from [A11yFirst’s sample](https://a11yfirst.library.illinois.edu/demo/distribution/custom/a11yfirst.html).

 Implement some tests, maybe?

-Add `composer.json`.

 Figure out a better long-term home for this code.
 If that doesn’t include being a contrib module at drupal.org, figure out how to make Composer find it.